zuixjs/zuix-web-flix/README.md

 ## Bundling

-Bundling is the process of collecting all resources used in a page and then compiling them into a single, optimized file.
+Bundling is the process of collecting all resources used in a page and then compiling them into a single and optimized file.

-This will drastically narrow down the number of network requests the browser will make to complete the page loading resulting in a faster startup.
+This will drastically narrow down the number of network requests the browser will make to complete the page loading, thus resulting in a faster startup.

 There are actually two way of doing this: